schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

 # LED Lighting Controller

-This project aims to enhance the functionality of a lighting unit originally produced by Lidl's LIVARNO brand (Type 0452602).
+This project aims to enhance the functionality of a lighting unit originally produced by Lidl™'s LIVARNO™ brand (Type 0452602).
 The original unit uses an unbranded 8-pin microcontroller for control, which does not retain its settings when mains power is switched off.
-This project replaces the original processor with an ATtiny85 microcontroller to add persistent storage of settings and maintain compatibility with the original IR remote control.
+This project replaces the original processor with an ATtiny™85 microcontroller to add persistent storage of settings and maintain compatibility with the original IR remote control.

 ## Features

-- **IR Remote Control**: Full support for controlling the lighting unit via an NEC protocol-compatible IR remote control.
+- **IR Remote Control**: Full support for controlling the lighting unit via an NEC™ protocol-compatible IR remote control.
 - **Independent Control**: Adjust cold white and warm white LED strings independently.
 - **Brightness and Color Adjustment**:
   - Smooth fading between color temperatures.